Treaty of Amiens: Breakdown

 Actions taken by Bonaparte after the treaty was signed heightened tensions with Britain and signatories to the other treaties.
 He used the time of peace to consolidate power and reorganise domestic administration in France and some of its client states.
-His effective annexation of the Cisalpine Republic and his decision to send French troops into the Helvetian Republic (Switzerland) in October 1802, was another violation of Lunéville.
-However, Britain had not signed the Treaty of Lunéville, and the powers that had signed it tolerated Napoleon's actions.
+His effective annexation of the Cisalpine Republic and his decision to send French troops into the Helvetic Republic (Switzerland) in October 1802, was another violation of the Treaty of Lunéville.
+However, Britain had not signed that treaty, and the powers that had signed it tolerated Napoleon's actions.
 Tsar Alexander had just congratulated Bonaparte for withdrawing from there and other places, but the Swiss move increased the belief in his cabinet that Bonaparte was not to be trusted.
 Bonaparte met British protests over the action with belligerent statements, again denying Britain's right to be formally involved in matters on the continent and pointing out that Switzerland had been occupied by French troops when the treaty was signed.
 He also demanded for the British government to censor the strongly anti-French British press and to expel French expatriates from British soil.
 Those demands were perceived in London as affronts to British sovereignty.

 Bonaparte also took advantage of the loosening of the British blockade of French ports to organise and dispatch a naval expedition to regain control over revolutionary Haiti and to occupy French Louisiana.
-Those moves were perceived by the British as a willingness by Bonaparte to threaten them on a global stage.
+Those moves, though not in violation of the treaty, were perceived by the British as a willingness by Bonaparte to threaten them on a global stage.